-The Wheelabrator Portsmouth energy-from-waste facility provides dependable, environmentally safe disposal of 2,000 tons per day of post-recycled waste from homes and businesses in Portsmouth, Norfolk, Chesapeake, Virginia Beach, Franklin, Suffolk, Southampton County and Isle of Wight County in Virginia.
+The Wheelabrator Portsmouth waste-to-energy facility provides dependable, environmentally safe disposal of 2,000 tons per day of post-recycled waste from homes and businesses in Portsmouth, Norfolk, Chesapeake, Virginia Beach, Franklin, Suffolk, Southampton County and Isle of Wight County in Virginia.
 The facility uses the waste as a local fuel to generate 60 MW of clean, renewable electricity for the local utility.
-This local-energy ecosystem provides power for the equivalent of 32,000 Virginia homes as well as its own operations.
+This local-energy ecosystem provides power for the equivalent of 31,760 Virginia homes as well as its own operations.
 In addition, the facility provides steam to meet the needs of the neighbouring U. S. Navy shipyard in Norfolk.

 As part of its commitment to a clean environment, Wheelabrator has a strong partnership with the Elizabeth River Project (ERP), the leading environmental organisation in Hampton Roads.